strehle/clamav_vsi_setup/README.md

 zypper install clamsap
 ```
 This will automatically install clamav + clamsap
+Check with "clamscan" that clamav is installed correctly.
+If not you need to download the signature files with freshclam.

 ## VSI test tool
 ftp://ftp.sap.com/pub/icc/nw-vsi/VSA-SDK-2.0.zip
 You can also use the vsi.jar within this repository.

 # Platforms
 Supported platforms: **Windows** | **Linux**